Injuries change dynamic heading into women’s March Madness

 North Carolina State (20-11) is a No. 7 seed after losing to Notre Dame in the ACC Tournament.

 The Wolfpack were missing guard Diamond Johnson, who has been bothered by a right ankle injury that also cost her seven regular-season games.
-Johnson, who leads the Wolfpack in scoring (12.3 points) and assists (3.5 per game) hasn’t played since Feb.
+Johnson, who leads the Wolfpack in scoring (12.3 points) and assists (3.5 per game), hasn’t played since Feb.
 16.

 She was held out to give her ankle more time to heal and could be back for the opening-round game against Ivy League champion Princeton (23-5).